Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

 \begin{itemize}

 \item \textbf{Criterion 1:} The community structure of the graph was identified.
 The average degree of the graph was calculated.
-Were considered as communities highly integrated, those communities which sub-graphs respective to the vertexes of the community presented a value superior or equal to 70\% of the mean connectivity of the complete graph.
+Were considered as communities highly integrated, those communities whose sub-graphs respective to the vertexes of the community presented a value superior to or equal to 70\% of the mean connectivity of the complete graph.

 \item \textbf{Criterion 2:} The community structure of the graph was identified.
-Were considered as communities highly connected those possessing eight or more vertexes.
+We considered as highly connected the communities that presented eight or more vertexes.
 It was empirically observed from the analysis of the community structure of several graphs estimated that highly connected communities presented a larger number of vertexes.

 \end{itemize}